The Division of Pediatric Endocrinology, Diabetes and Metabolism is a one-of-a-kind resource for Pediatric Endocrine research and clinical services.

 Our division is actively involved in multiple research protocols funded by the NIH, foundations, philanthropy and pharmaceutical companies.
 Our research highlights include: Studies of alterations in androgen metabolism, growth factors and insulin sensitivity in children at risk for Metabolic Syndrome and Type 2 diabetes, initiation of new treatments for growth failure and disordered puberty, studies assessing the effect of exercise/bariatric surgery in morbidly obese adolescents and evaluation of vitamin D levels, body composition in children, including assessment of fat content of muscle cells as it relates to insulin resistance.
 The role of environmental disruptors in altered puberty and obesity and metabolic abnormalities in adolescents and young adults with PCOS.

-We maintain active cross disciplinary collaborations with the Naomi Berrie Center and The Center for Adolescent Bariatric Surgery Program to facilitate many of these investigations.
+We maintain active cross-disciplinary collaborations with the Naomi Berrie Diabetes Center, The Center for Adolescent Bariatric Surgery Program, and the Columbia Children’s Center for Environmental Health to facilitate many of these investigations.